-Echocardiography uses sound waves to make images of the heart.
-In transesophageal echocardiography (TEE), the ultrasound probe is passed down the throat and in to the esophagus.
-The esophagus is the tube that goes from the throat to the stomach.
-The esophagus sits very close to the heart.
-This method allows for clearer images of the heart than other methods.
+Echocardiography uses sound waves to make pictures of the heart.
+In transesophageal echocardiography (TEE), the ultrasound probe is passed down the throat to the food pipe.
+The food pipe is close to the heart.

 Reasons for Procedure

-This test is done to look for problems of the heart, including:
+This test is done to look for problems of the heart, such as:

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems, like:
+Problems are rare, but all procedures have some risk.
+The doctor will go over problems that could happen such as:

 What to Expect

 Prior to Procedure

 Description of the Procedure

-You will be asked to lie on your side in a hospital gown.
-The ultrasound probe will be slid down your throat and into the esophagus until it is near the heart.
-The device will create active images of the heart.
+You will on your side lie on a table.
+Slippery material will be applied to a probe.
+The probe will be slid down the throat into the food pipe until it is near the heart.
+The probe will create images of the heart.
 When the imaging is done, the probe will be taken out.

 How Long Will It Take?

 Will It Hurt?

 There may be some mild discomfort during the procedure.
-Most people sleep through the procedure and remember very little of it.
 Your throat may be sore for a few days.

 Call Your Doctor

-Call your doctor if any of the following occur:
+Call your doctor if you have: